 In humans, a sense of self that persists over time forms the bedrock of our subjective experience.
 We are the same person we were this morning and last week and two years ago, back as far as we can remember.
 We recall places we visited, things we did.
 This kind of first-person outlook allows us to see ourselves as agents interacting with an external world that has other agents in it—we understand that we are a thing that does stuff and has stuff done to it.
 Whether octopuses, much less other animals, think that way isn’t clear.

 In a similar way, we cannot be sure if having a sense of self in relation to the world is a prerequisite for being a conscious machine.
 Machines cooperating as a swarm may perform better by experiencing themselves as parts of a group than as individuals, for example.
-At any rate, if a potentially conscious machine like Robert were ever to exist, we’d run into the same problem assessing whether it was in fact conscious that we do when trying to determine intelligence: as Turing suggested, defining intelligence requires an intelligent observer.
+At any rate, if a potentially conscious machine were ever to exist, we’d run into the same problem assessing whether it really was conscious that we do when trying to determine intelligence: as Turing suggested, defining intelligence requires an intelligent observer.
 In other words, the intelligence we see in today’s machines is projected on them by us—in a very similar way that we project meaning onto messages written by Bender’s octopus or GPT-3.
 The same will be true for consciousness: we may claim to see it, but only the machines will know for sure.

 If AIs ever do gain consciousness (and we take their word for it), we will have important decisions to make.
 We will have to consider whether their subjective experience includes the ability to suffer pain, boredom, depression, loneliness, or any other unpleasant sensation or emotion.
 We might decide a degree of suffering is acceptable, depending on whether we view these AIs more like livestock or humans.